croservices/cro-webapp/README.md

 The arguments may be an expression as valid in a <?{ ... }> condition - that is, literals, variable access, dereferences, and some basic operators are allowed.

-As in Perl 6, you can have named - optional - arguments as well:
+As in Raku, you can have named - optional - arguments as well:

 ```
 <:sub haz(:$name)>